jackdesert/dailydancer/README.md

   * Inline scripts and stylesheets in production mode so only one network hit
   * Make a /jack page that tells about the author, and link to it instead of giving a mailto
   * Make sure received-at is converted to the correct day (Pacific time) when used to parse relative dates in subjects
-  * Staging site
   * Build an interactive thing that displays a message and asks if the correct date has been found, then saves the "confirmed_date" so it is easy to test whether they are all correctly identified.
-  * Investigate Zepto
   * Load Testing
   * Using the artwork from one of the fiverr artists (in /doc/artwork)

 NEEDS PRIORITIZATION

-  * Allow google to index either the faq page or the main page (without events)
-  * collect unique IP addresses via (redis?) by date
   * Set up automatic database archiving
   * Print out slips of cardstock that have daily dancer address
   * Talk with Abigail about ways to get more mindshare around DailyDancer
   * Only load messages that arrived within the last 30 days.
 (And use an index on received at)
   * Make it faster (loading in 0.6 seconds). index on hidden? store parsed date?
 Memcached?
-  * Do not show "register by April 1"
   * Search in subject + plain for date
   * Make sure digital ocean is set for automatic backups
   * Fix bug where when in UTC time it is a new month, but in Portland it is still the old month, and daily dancer